Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 * A Dropdown multi-select shouldn't default a selected option.
 Defaulting a selection only makes sense after a user's selection has been saved and they revisit to update their choice.
 * Sometimes choosing "None" as an option is necessary if no options are applicable to the user when a Dropdown multi-select is required.
 "None" should appear at the top of the list.

-#### Selection wrapping
+#### Selection wrapping and truncation

 * When options are selected from the Dropdown multi-select option list, selections will populate inside the select box.
 Multiple selections should wrap within the select box to fit all.
 ![Tags selection wrapping](/images/tag_specs.svg)
+* In extreme circumstances, truncation can be used to prevent the selection container from continually expanding.
+  * We recommend displaying a maximum of 5 selection tags, and a sixth that summarizes how many other options are selected (e.g. "and 10 more").
+  * The truncated selection tag must not have the ability to be deselected (in other words, no X icon).

 #### Removing the selection